 • Always include the issue number for a journal article.

-•If the journal article does not have a DOI but does have a URL that will resolve for readers (e.g., it is from an online journal that is not part of a database), include the URL of the article at the end of the reference.
+• If a journal article does not have a DOI but does have a retrievable URL (e.g., if it comes from an online journal that is not part of a database), include the URL of the article at the end of the reference.

 Parenthetical citation: (Winter, 2011).